Mount Etna eruption mapped: How often does Italy’s ‘Lady of the Rings’ volcano erupt?

 Lava has also begun to flow from that crater, but the institute said it has not passed the edge of the Valley of the Lion on the volcano.

-Mount Etna has four main active craters close to the summit, according to Sicily’s tourist website, which are the main sites of eruptions.
+Mount Etna has a few main active craters close to the summit, according to Sicily’s tourist website, which are the main sites of eruptions.

 Previous strong eruptions have destroyed towns, and an eruption in March 2017 injured 10 people including a BBC television crew.